-This Master Thesis is organized as follows:
+This report is organized as follows:

-In Chapter 2 a description of Basic Logic (BL) and its main extensions, and the theoretical basis necessary for the design of the final solver are detailed.
+In Chapter 2 a description of Basic Fuzzy Logics is given, and the theoretical basis necessary for the design of the final solver are detailed.

-In Chapter 3 an overview on the complexity of the worst case scenario for the previously detailed family fuzzy logics is given so the interested reader can have in mind the kind of problems we are working with.
+In Chapter 3 an overview on the complexity of the worst case scenario for the previously presented fuzzy logics is given so the interested reader can have in mind the kind of problems we are working with.

-In Chapter 4 it is done a study on Satisfiability Modulo Theories, comprehending the several existing theoretical approaches implementation techniques and the reasons that lead to the use of SMT and specifically, of the SMT-solver we have finally chosen, for the design and implementation of the fuzzy logics solver.
+In Chapter 4 it is shown a wide study about Satisfiability Modulo Theories, comprehending the several existing theoretical approaches implementation techniques and the reasons that lead to the use of SMT and specifically, of the SMT-solver we have finally chosen, for the design and implementation of the fuzzy logics solver.

-In Chapter 5, a detailed description of the main results of this research is presented, namely a complete specification NiBLos, the solver we have developed for working over a wide family of BL-chains based fuzzy logics.
+In Chapter 5, a detailed description of the main result of this research is presented, namely a complete specification of the continuous t-norms based fuzzy logics solver we have developed.
 Details on the theoretical approach, the technical implementation and the obtained results are shown.
 Also we comment here the results about an alternative solver that works over discrete algebras.